quisquous/cactbot/README.md

 Having a number on screen makes it easy to scrub through video and find particular pulls to review.

+In most cases, you can reset the count for the current boss/zone by typing `/echo pullcounter reset`.
+You can also edit the counts directly in your `%APPDATA%\Advanced Combat Tracker\Config\RainbowMage.OverlayPlugin.config.json` file.

 ![pull counter screenshot](screenshots/pullcounter.png)

 ### [test](ui/test) module